villhei/elixirtut/elixir_web/app/chapters/08_lazy_streams.md

 #Function<59.71479995/2 in Stream.unfold/2>
 ```

 We start by defining a stream with `Stream.cycle/1`.
-The function takes an enumerable as parameter and cycles through it infinitely.
-In these case, the stream produces a list `[:a, :b, :c, :a, :b ...]`.
+The `cycle/1` function takes an enumerable as parameter and cycles through it infinitely.
+In the example case, the stream produces a list `[:a, :b, :c, :a, :b ...]`.

 Observe that instead of the `iex` shell displaying a value like usual, the `Stream.cycle/1` returns a function representing the underlying evaluation.